-Businesses all over the world are thinking about how they can most effectively support the mental health of their staff, even more so in light of the Covid-19 pandemic.
+Businesses all over the world are thinking about how they can most effectively support the mental health of their staff.
 But despite growing interest and investment in workplace mental health initiatives in recent years, there is still so much we don't know about what works and what doesn’t.

-In 2020, Wellcome commissioned ten global research teams to look at the existing evidence behind a single promising approach for addressing anxiety and depression in the workplace, with a focus on younger workers.
+In 2020, Wellcome commissioned ten global research teams to look at the existing evidence behind promising approaches for addressing anxiety and depression in the workplace, with a focus on younger workers.

 Key findings include: